LOCATION OF GRAND ISLAND KOA CAMPGROUND

 Like most KOA’s, the campground store is well stocked with camping supplies, souvenirs, and basic groceries.

-We booked a “Deluxe Patio” site that had full hook-ups (50amp service), a paved patio, loveseat bench, table and chairs with umbrella, a raised fire pit, and a grill!
+We booked a “Deluxe Patio” site that had full hook-ups (50amp service), a paved patio, loveseat bench, table and chairs with umbrella, a raised fire pit, and a grill, they also have several water coolers available!
 It’s one of the nicest sites we have ever stayed in.
 The site was almost completely level (had to do the usual front-to-back adjustments) and we were good to go.
 What a pretty site.

 The adjustable umbrella was really nice in the evening to block out the sun when it lowered in the sky.
 It made for really pleasant meals outside when putting our outdoor kitchen to use.